-This course helps students increase understanding of passive voice and past modals and incorporate them into their paragraph writing.
-S/P/U grading.
-Required preparation: admission to the ESLA program.
+This course focuses on five part paragraph structure: the topic sentence, three supporting points, and the concluding sentence.
+It also helps students increase their understanding of passive voice and past modals.
+Designed for intermediate level ESL students.
+S/U grading.
+Required preparation: admission to the ESLA Program.
 (N)